-A study written by first author Dr. Victoria Bruno, currently on faculty at the University of Calgary, "Yield of brain MRI in clinically diagnosed epilepsy in the Kingdom of Bhutan: A prospective study" is available for free download for a limited time.
+A study written by first author Dr. Veronica Bruno, currently on faculty at the University of Calgary, "Yield of brain MRI in clinically diagnosed epilepsy in the Kingdom of Bhutan: A prospective study" is available for free download for a limited time.

 Human immunodeficiency virus (HIV) infection has been shown to increase both ischemic and hemorrhagic stroke risks, but there are limited data on the safety and outcomes of intravenous thrombolysis with tPA (tissue-type plasminogen activator) for acute ischemic stroke in HIV-infected patients.
 This study takes a closer look.